GTA-UFRJ/sensingbus/flushing/README.md

 ### Generate a key and certificate:

-Step 3) Follow the instructions of section "Running flusher script".
+### Follow the instructions of section "Running flusher script".